Axial flux motor

-An axial flux motor (also known as an axial gap motor, or pancake motor) is a geometry of electric motor construction where the gap between the rotor and stator, and therefore the direction of magnetic flux between the two, is aligned parallel with the axis of rotation, rather than radially as with the concentric cylindrical geometry of the more common radial gap motor.
+An axial flux motor (axial gap motor, or pancake motor) is a geometry of electric motor construction where the gap between the rotor and stator, and therefore the direction of magnetic flux between the two, is aligned parallel with the axis of rotation, rather than radially as with the concentric cylindrical geometry of the more common radial flux motor.
+With axial flux geometry torque increases with the cube of the rotor diameter, whereas in a radial flux the increase is only quadratic.
+Axial flux motors have a larger magnetic surface and overall surface area (for cooling) than radial flux motors for a given volume.